 The Biblical Realities of Hell

 As in the definitions listed above, the word Hell is used in scripture in two ways.
-First as the place or state where the souls of the unsaved who have died (first death - death of the body) and are under condemnation of God await in unseen silence, their coming judgment.
-These are souls separated from the body by death and neither speak, think, nor have conscious existence.
-In other words, they don't live again or have conscious existence until the judgment day.
-This is the state of the souls of unsaved men who have died.
+First as the place or state where the souls of the unsaved who have died (death of the body) and are under the condemnation of God awaiting in unseen silence their coming judgment.
+These are souls that are separated from the body by death, and neither speak, are seen, nor have conscience existence.
+In other words, they don't live (have concience existence) again until the day of judgment (Revelation 20:5).
+This is the state of the souls of the unsaved who have died and are not seen on this earth again.
 Consider Psalms, speaking of the dead.

 2nd Corinthians 5:6-8